malaquiasdev/malaquiasdev/README.md

 - ☕  Coffee is my favorite drink
 - 🎮 I love playing Pokemon on the Nintendo Switch in my spare time
-- ✍🏽 I really like to write about my daily life, technology and the things I read
+- ✍🏽 I like to write about comic-book, technology, and the things I read
-- 🐍 If I wasn't a developer, I'd probably be a zoologis
+- 🐍 If I wasn't a developer, I'd probably be a zoologist
 - 🍿 I am a big fan of Studio Ghibli, Pixar Studios and Marvel Studios movies

 ### 💪 Skill Set